Is German a Hard Language to Learn? Reveling All Myths & Tips

 German vs Other Languages: How Hard Is It to Learn German?

-Some learners find pronunciation challenging and ask, is German a hard language to learn compared to other European languages?
+Some learners find pronunciation challenging and ask, Is German a hard language to learn compared to other European languages?

 So, are you a language enthusiast who's just wondering what language they would like to surprise their friends with?
 Then here's a quick summary of the key aspects for learners -